vs

 | Foreign currency markup | 2% - Foreign Currency Transactions | 2% - Foreign Currency Transactions |

-Yes, both the Axis Bank Magnus Credit Card and HDFC Bank Diners Club Black Metal Edition Credit Card offer unlimited complimentary international lounge access.
+Axis Bank Magnus Credit Card has a joining and renewal fee of Rs.12500, while HDFC Diners Club Black Metal Edition charges Rs.10000 for both.